clokep/relapse/docs/development/dependencies.md

 ## Remove outdated egg-info

-Delete the `matrix_synapse.egg-info/` directory from the root of your Synapse install.
+Delete the `matrix_relapse.egg-info/` directory from the root of your Relapse install.

 This stores some cached information about dependencies and often conflicts with